 Yucca Growing Outdoors

-As it is a native of the southwestern United States, it thrives in soil that drains well and can be in full sun.
-It is also able to withstand temperatures as cold as 10 degrees F., so you can grow a yucca plant in many different climates.
+As it is a native of the southwestern United States, yucca thrives in soil that drains well and can be in full sun.
+It is also able to withstand temperatures as cold as 10 degrees F. (-12 C.), so you can grow a yucca plant in many different climates.

-The creamy-white flowers bloom best in full sun, during mid to late summer, with some yucca growing as tall as 10 feet and leaves that reach about 2 ½ feet in length.
+The creamy white flowers bloom best in full sun, during mid to late summer, with some yucca growing as tall as 10 feet (3 m.) and leaves that reach about 2 ½ feet (76 cm.) in length.

 Landscaping with Yuccas

-The yucca plant is very forgiving when it comes to soil types, as long as it drains well.
-This is especially important during the first year when you grow a yucca plant, giving it time to adjust to the soil and local rainfall.
+The yucca plant is very forgiving when it comes to soil types, as long as the soil drains well.
+Especially important during the first year when growing a yucca plant is giving it time to adjust to the soil and local rainfall.

-You have to be sure to leave plenty of room to grow a yucca, as a mature plant can reach up to 3 feet across.
-They also have a fairly extensive root system and another plant can appear a short distance away.
-Even if the plant is removed, it can be difficult to get rid of the entire root system and the yucca will regrow from any root left in the ground.
+You have to be sure to leave plenty of room to grow a yucca, as a mature plant can reach up to 3 feet (91 cm.) across.
+They also have a fairly extensive root system, and another plant can appear a short distance away.
+Even if the plant is removed, it can be difficult to get rid of the entire root system, and the yucca will regrow from any root left in the ground.

 Caring for Yuccas